btcpayserver/btcpayserver-docker/README.md

 Then, running [build.sh](build.sh) (or [build.ps1](build.ps1))  will then generate a `docker-compose.generated.yml` in the root folder of this repository.
 For example, if you want `btc` and `ltc` support with `nginx` and `clightning` inside `Generate/docker-compose.custom.yml`:

+Note: The first run might take a while, but next run are instantaneous.

 On Windows:

 ```